-- A. Yes, most workers, especially those earning low/moderate incomes, live outside the community. - B. No, most of the people who work in our community, including low to moderate income workers, live in our community.
+- A. Yes, most workers, especially those earning low/moderate incomes, live outside the - B. No, most of the people who work in our community, including low to moderate income

-Best Answer: E
+Best Answer: B

 Does the Zoning Ordinance provide for areas zoned multi-family residential or for mobile home parks that are close to job centers and transit or other access opportunities?
 In order to answer yes, areas must be zoned and not fully developed in order to count.